 Many Albertans would argue that energy is a crucial part of our provincial identity – our economy and our government have long had significant reliance on oil and gas revenues.
 In this section we will focus on energy and, in particular, how we create energy in Alberta.
 We will discuss the various forms of energy production and regulation in Alberta, look at how energy production has changed over the last 50-100 years, examine some of the key players involved in the administration and regulation of energy and take a closer look at both non-renewable and renewable resources.

 Energy and the law is one of our topical sections focused on a more discrete area of the law – the others include species, water, toxins & waste, and climate change.
 You can jump around these sections in any order and can focus on a particular topic that is important to you or you can start here and move through each one – this will help you understand how each area of environmental law is connected.
-Start with the links on the left hand side, and as you complete each sub-topic, you will follow the links at the bottom of each page (or the links on the left hand sides) to the next topic in order.
+Start with the links on the left hand side, and as you complete each sub-topic, you will follow the links at the bottom of each page (or the links on the left hand side) to the next topic in order.

 Join our new Alberta Environmental Laws 101 Facebook group to ask questions, participate in discussions and keep up to date on environmental news.
 Please share this widely so that the high school teachers and students in your circles hear about this great new resource for supplemental online learning.
 Alberta Environmental Laws 101 Facebook Group